The rise of automation and robotics has been a long time coming.

 Purdue has one of the most highly regarded engineering schools in the country, with a ranking of #7 by U.S. News & World Report.
 Students can choose from more than 100 engineering programs at Purdue’s College of Engineering.

-If it is not feasible for you to finance for higher education, you can enroll into Simplilearn’s Professional Certificate Program in AI and Machine Learning.
+If it is not feasible for you to finance for higher education, you can enroll into Simplilearn’s AI and ML Course.

 This course is designed with Purdue Univesity and IBM.
 It has real world projects, best support and lot of interesting core subjects that will help you understand the topics in an efficient manner.